Saebyuckbaan/demo-mockup/Home.md

     });
     ```
   1. Notice that the chart doesn't actually use the taco dataset given.
 Replace the ``[10, 20, 30, 40]`` array with the taco dataset.
   2. Define the width and height attributes to actually use the values from the dataset.
 To accomplish this, you must first fix the ``xScale`` and ``yScale`` functions.
-If you're unfamiliar the D3 scales please read more about it [here](https://github.com/mbostock/d3/wiki/Scales).
+If you're unfamiliar the D3 scales please read more about it <a href="https://github.com/mbostock/d3/wiki/Scales" target="_blank" class="_">here</a>.
   3. After fixing the scales, update x and y position attributes in a similar fashion so that the graph is no longer upside-down.
   4. Add spacing between the bars on your chart If they aren't present.
 You may want to revisit the ``xScale`` function.